The Legend of Good Women: Prologue

 Therfor I passe shortly in this wyse;

 These lines, late in the poem, could simply be occupatio or paralipsis, the rhetorical device common in Chaucer of bringing up a subject merely to say you will not mention it.

-Whether the poem's state is due to Chaucer becoming bored with it is uncertain, but it is not now regarded among his best work, despite being popular when first written.
+Whether the poem's state is due to Chaucer becoming bored with it is uncertain, but it is not regarded among his best work, despite being popular when first written.
 One early fan is Chaucer's own character, the Man of Law, who praises Chaucer and the poem which he calls Seintes Legende of Cupide.
 The work is rather inconsistent in tone, with tragedy mixed uncomfortably with comedy, and the legends are all somewhat similar with little of the characterisation which is key to The Canterbury Tales.
 Some scholars have conjectured that the work is deliberately poorly written and the work is actually a satire against women although this is not widely agreed with.
 Another idea is that it is a satire on the idea of taking stories of classical origin and twisting them to give them contemporary moral meanings.
 This would suggest that the poem is not only an early use of heroic couplets but also one of the first mock-heroic works in English.

 The nature of the poem with its separate legends makes dating it difficult but it is clearly placed between Troilus and the Tales around 1386/1388.
 Chaucer seems to have returned to the work a decade later to rewrite the prologue, but the latter text, which survives in only one manuscript, is generally considered inferior to the original.